 Python’s asyncio module is the newest approach to handling asynchronous concurrency, introduced in Python 3.4.
 This new asyncio processing model is typically faster than implementations that use traditional threads and multiprocessing, and it is also safer since asyncio operations all run in the same thread.
 Python event loops are automatically generated by asyncio.run().”
 Multiple event loops are possible but not recommended when using asyncio.
 Note that restrictions on the use of multiple cores mentioned above would also apply to asyncio operations.

 A thread with the flag daemon set to true is called a daemon thread and never terminates.

+Futures are Python objects that represent the eventual result of an asynchronous operation.
+The concurrent.futures module provides a common interface for asynchronous execution of threads using ThreadPoolExecutor, or processes using ProcessPoolExecutor.
+When executors are used, the overheads of repeatedly creating threads or processes are avoided.
+For CPU bound tasks, the ProcessPoolExecutor class can provide better performance.
+Futures in asyncio are awaitable objects and are not thread safe.
+Coroutines await on Future objects until they provide a valid result, error message, or get cancelled.

 5.2 Primary guidance for Python